AfrikaBurn/TMI/README.md

 TMI People is ready.
 ```

-This means the people is running and awaiting requests.
+This means the people services are running and awaiting requests.
-Warnings will be present in the startup output until database integration has been completed.
+Warnings will be present in the startup output until database integration has
+been completed.

-For now TMI People runs in memory alone.
+**For now TMI People runs in memory alone.**

 For more detailed output, run people with the verbose switch: